It is startling to realize how much unbelief is necessary to make belief possible. What we know as blind faith is sustained by innumerable unbeliefs.

 This is the classic “bate and switch” tactic.
 The bate is the promise to meet your internal need for spiritual exploration.
 But they divert our attention to Afterlife promises.
 The dead never complain.
 Some also make promises of prosperity.
 But, when you don’t get rich.
 They tell you haven’t donated enough.
 They use these tactics to keep you a paying customer.
 And these are just part of the common brainwashing techniques.
 They also use groupthink manipulation tactics to shape your values and behaviors.

 Does this above situation sound familiar?
-This is what Western Organized religion or the Abrahamic religions use as its primary strategy for attaining and retaining customers.
+This is what Western Organized religion use as its primary strategy for attaining and retaining customers.
 And, that’s why we know these religions as the fast-food of spirituality.
 They need you to believe the analogies of their mythology are facts instead of metaphors.
 If they can do this, they have a paying customer.
-Is unbelief necessary to sustain cash flow?
-Yes it is!
+It requires the constant use of groupthink manipulation to make belief possible.
+Is unbelief necessary?
+Yes.
+It is a requirement.

 None of this has anything to do with meeting your need for an inner quest.
-Religious stories, doctrines or beliefs are a poor substitute for a true spiritual quest.
+Religious stories, doctrines, or beliefs are a poor substitute for a true spiritual quest.
 These are nothing more than distractions.
 You can spot those who use these ploys because they all use the same sales tactics.
-Here are the three main tools they use:
+Here are the three principal tools they use:

 1. Above all membership and allegiance to a Supreme Being, (God or Gods)